Asset Allocation Studies

 To fully appreciate the rigor of these studies, there are several elements that are worthy of discussion:

 - Capital Markets Assumptions:

 The critical inputs of an asset allocation study are the expected risk, return, and correlations of different asset classes.
-Each year, RVK completes an extensive asset allocation assumption setting process that requires participation from virtually all members of the firm.
+Each year, RVK completes an extensive asset allocation assumption setting process, requiring participation from virtually all investment professionals of the firm.
 Teams are assigned to review the historical performance, current dynamics, and future economic expectations of each asset class to set expected risk, return, and correlations.
-Given the long time horizon of analysis (10+ years), annual adjustments are relatively small, but they ensure that evolving market dynamics impact the asset allocation process.
+Given the long time horizon of analysis (10+ years), annual adjustments are typically small on a relative basis, yet they still have an impact on the asset allocation process.

 - Adjustments for "Non-Normality" of Asset Class Returns:

-A common criticism of MVO is that by predicting portfolio returns and risk based on standard deviations, it assumes that future asset class returns fit a "normal distribution".
-However, history has proven that returns do not fit this pattern-in fact significant outlier events (often referred to as "fat tail" events) happen much more frequently than expected.
-Realizing this weakness, RVK has employed advanced statistical techniques to ensure that our return distributions properly reflect these "fat tail" events and provide our clients with more realistic expectations of portfolio volatility over short and long time periods.
+A common criticism of MVO is that by predicting portfolio returns and risk based on standard deviations, it assumes that future asset class returns fit a "normal distribution."
+However, history has proven that returns do not fit this pattern—in fact, significant outlier events (often referred to as "fat tail" events) happen much more frequently than expected.
+Realizing this weakness, RVK has employed advanced statistical techniques to verify that our return distributions properly reflect these "fat tail" events and provide our clients with more realistic expectations of portfolio volatility over short and long time periods.

 - Qualitative Analysis Informed by Quantitative Results: